camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 ```
 # Script Engine Caching

-Whenever the process engine reaches a point where a script has to be executed, the process engine looks up for a Script Engine by a language name.
-The default behavior is that when it is the first request a new Script Engine is created.
-If the Script Engine declares to be thread safe it is also cached.
+Whenever the process engine reaches a point where a script has to be executed, the process engine looks for a Script Engine by a language name.
+The default behavior is that if it is the first request, a new Script Engine is created.
+If the Script Engine declares to be thread safe, it is also cached.
 The caching prevents the process engine from creating a new Script Engine for each request for the same script language.

 By default the caching of Script Engines happens at Process Application level.
-So that each Process Application holds an own instance of a Script Engine for a given language.
+Each Process Application holds an own instance of a Script Engine for a given language.
 This behavior can be disabled by setting the process engine configuration flag named `enableFetchScriptEngineFromProcessApplication` to false.
-In consequence, the Script Engines are cached globally at process engine level and they are shared between each Process Application.
-For further details about the process engine configuration flag `enableFetchScriptEngineFromProcessApplication` please read the section about [referencing process application classes]({{< relref "user-guide/process-engine/scripting.md#reference-process-application-provided-classes" >}}).
+Consequently, the Script Engines are cached globally at process engine level and they are shared between each Process Application.
+For further details about the process engine configuration flag `enableFetchScriptEngineFromProcessApplication`, please read the section about [referencing process application classes]({{< relref "user-guide/process-engine/scripting.md#reference-process-application-provided-classes" >}}).

 If it is not desired to cache Script Engines in general, it can be disabled by setting the process engine configuration flag name `enableScriptEngineCaching` to false.